MiningMyBusiness/CongressionalDataProject/README.md

 * the connections between Congress members
 * and the connection of members to the legistlation.

 We demonstrate a method of organization and propose a formal system we term the congressional data complex to bring order to the expanse of congressional data being produced every year.
-To learn more, please go to the [project page](https://plot.ly/~kdb6df/6/visualizing-congress-seeing-the-forest-and-the-trees/) and feel free to look through this repo.
+To learn more, please go to the [project page](https://plot.ly/~kdb6df/6/visualizing-congress-seeing-the-forest-and-the-trees/) and look through this repo.

 ## Repo organization